djeada/Vtk-Examples/notes/09_custom_filters_and_algorithms.md

 Custom filters can be designed to meet various specific needs in data processing and visualization.
 Some practical applications include:

-- **Custom Mesh Smoothing Algorithm:** Develop a filter that applies advanced smoothing techniques to 3D meshes, improving their appearance or preparing them for further analysis.
+- The development of a custom mesh smoothing algorithm involves creating a filter that applies advanced smoothing techniques to 3D meshes, which can significantly enhance their appearance or prepare them for further analysis.
+This process typically involves mathematical techniques to reduce noise and irregularities in the mesh surface, leading to a smoother and more visually appealing result.
-- **Computing Distances Between Datasets:** Create a filter that calculates the distances between corresponding points in two different datasets.
-This is particularly useful in comparing deformations or changes over time.
+- Creating a filter for computing distances between datasets entails the calculation of distances between corresponding points in two different datasets.
+This technique is particularly useful in applications such as comparing deformations or changes over time in objects, which can be critical in fields like biomechanics, geology, and climate science.
+Accurate distance computation can provide insights into the nature and extent of these changes.
-- **Innovative Volume Rendering Techniques:** Design a new volume rendering algorithm that offers better performance or visual quality for specific types of volumetric data, such as medical imaging or scientific simulations.
+- Designing innovative volume rendering techniques requires the development of a new algorithm that improves performance or visual quality for specific types of volumetric data.
+This is especially relevant for fields like medical imaging or scientific simulations, where high-quality visual representation of volumetric data is crucial.
+An effective volume rendering algorithm can lead to more accurate diagnoses in medical contexts or more precise interpretations of scientific data.

 ## Example: Creating a Custom Filter for Point Displacement